White paper

 Tax practices across jurisdictions

 Manufacturers must accurately validate and reconcile vendor-charged tax on all the equipment, materials, and other goods and services they buy.
 Manufacturers must do this for millions of transactions that cascade across e-commerce and other channels in hundreds or thousands of tax jurisdictions.
 In the U.S., you need to verify that your suppliers have charged you the correct tax on indirect spend based on federal, state, and local requirements.
-In other countries, you need to comply with their tax laws in their tax jurisdictions, which often require that you calculate the correct VAT on your sales and purchases.
-Did you know there are 11 different types of a 0% VAT, which are all calculated and reported differently?
-Even though it’s 0%, calculating it incorrectly will subject you to penalties.
+In other countries, you must comply with the laws in their tax jurisdictions, which often require calculating the correct VAT on your sales and purchases.
+Did you know there are 11 different types of 0% VAT, which are all calculated and reported differently?
+Even though it’s 0%, miscalculating it will subject you to penalties.
 The smallest of errors can have an enormous financial impact.

 Use tax penalties